florencemezino/vert_outre_mer/testing.md

 #### As a traveller / tourism profesionnal and new visitor to the website ::

-1. As a traveller, I want to have an overview of the French overseas destinations so that I can identidy my destination options
+1. As a traveller, I want to have an overview of the French overseas destinations so that I can identify my destination options
 -
 -
 -